 Dr Kayla Jones is a creative practitioner and researcher in digital storytelling.
 She has a Masters in Professional Writing and a PhD in Welsh History from Bangor University.
 Her research explores using media like podcasting and blogging to better tell stories in industries such as heritage, nonprofit, and tourism.

-Working with Local Trust, Kayla will be exploring how to communicate Big Local’s activities and impacts.
+Working with Local Trust, Kayla explored how to communicate Big Local’s activities and impacts.
 Local Trust’s project spanned ten years, with funding for projects such as building a sports centre and an outdoor cinema, and facilitating social enterprise dinners, young adult programmes, and local financial services.

 Josh Weeks